What does it mean to take a break?

 I love lists.
 But what I don't love is that they never end.
 Lately, I notice myself pulling out my "life list" more and more frequently.
 All the things that pass through my mind get quickly packaged up into a neat little line on my to-do list.
 And that makes me feel pretty accomplished.
 For a bit.
 Until I realize that my list has become as long as an ancient scroll.

 What is a break?
 Whether you're studying for an exam or practicing for a sporting event, breaks are a natural and necessary component of the process.
-It's a known fact that people who take breaks excel at their task more than those who don't.
+It's said that people who take breaks excel at their task more than those who don't.
 I am sure there have been times in your life when you didn't take a break, and then paid for it later.
 In my mind, breaks should be as essential as sleeping.
 Sleeping in itself is a break.
-It is a time when your body and mind takes rest and sorts out its inner workings so that it is prepared to work at its best the next day.
-If taking breaks is so naturally ingrained in us, how come it is so difficult then to actually take a break when we are given one?
+It’s a time when your body and mind rest and sort out their inner workings so that you are prepared to work at your best the next day.
+If taking breaks is so naturally ingrained in us, how come it is difficult then to actually take a break when we are given one?

 Think about the last time you took a break, whether it was for fifteen minutes between work engagements or a five day vacation.
 Wherever you were, were you really taking a break?
 I mean really?
 As in: not mulling over the work you still have to do nor having some major FOMO over not joining your friends for a coffee?
 If you answered yes, then *bow down*... you must teach me your ways.
 If you answered no, then join the club.

 To me, a break means listening to your heart.
 What does it really want?
 Is it yearning for some peace?
 Does it want to continue working on that project?
-Does it want to snuggle in a corner with a good book or a good show?
-Does it need to go outside and breathe?
-Does it need nourishment?
-It is as simple as that.
+Do you want to snuggle in a corner with a good book or a good show?
+Do you need to go outside and breathe?
+Do you need nourishment?
+It’s as simple as that.
 What do you really, truly want?
 Right this moment?
 Taking time to check in with yourself is the MOST valuable tool you will ever have.